More on Safety in Children’s Ministry – Part 2

 Adult Visitors Inside of Classrooms

 Every classroom has had a visiting parent or hosting relative ask to stay inside a nursery room long enough to help a new child adjust.
 However, allowing unscreened individuals who are unfamiliar with the church’s safety culture to remain inside a classroom may bring unnecessary chaos and unwelcome help.
-More often than not, the screened and trained volunteers appreciate a preventative policy that does not allow unapproved adults to remain inside the childcare settings.
+More often than not, approved volunteers appreciate a preventative no-visitors policy inside childcare settings.